EBCoP/technique-tuesday-2017-06-27/copy-paste.md

                       foo_data_16, foo_data_17, foo_data_18,
                       foo_data_19, foo_data_20)

-As you can see, this apprach is manual.
-This technique works well for a small number of flies, but becomes unwieldly as the number of files increases.
+As you can see, this approach is entirely manual.
+This technique works well for a mall number of flies, but becomes unwieldly as the number of files increases.

 The Results